miksaraj/miksaraj.github.io/_drafts/proof-oriented-programming-intro.md

 and proof-oriented programming as a technique for formally proving the correctness of the formulae required for the calculations.
-So that's what I set out to do, and here's what
+So that's what I set out to do.
+While a quick start guide for setting up an F* development environment is coming out in a different post, here's what
-I did, step by step.
+I did after that, step by step.